 The purpose of the control self-assessment is to provide you with a tool to evaluate your existing controls and to identify where your department has a higher risk of loss through errors, theft or noncompliance.
 Please use this tool to bring your department into compliance with University policies and good business practices.
 However, if you receive this questionnaire during an audit/review please return a completed copy to Internal Audit Department as soon as possible, but no later than XX XX, 201X.

-Where applicable, The University Administrative Policies and Procedures Manual (UAPPPM) policy number is referenced.
+Where applicable, The University Administrative Policies and Procedures Manual (UAP) policy number is referenced.
 Many questions pertain to controls that are recognized as good business practice.
 Upon request, we will review the completed questionnaire with you and answer your questions.
 If you want our assistance, please contact Internal Audit at 277-5016.